GitTorre/ContainerObserver/README.md

 # ContainerObserver

 This is a sample implementation of a [FabricObserver](https://aka.ms/sf/fabricobserver) plugin that monitors dockerd-process-hosted Service Fabric app container instances for CPU and Memory use.
 It is mostly complete, but requires testing and potential modification for your scenarios.
-The purpose of this is to show how you could design and implement a FabricObserver plugin to monitor container resource use for containers that are hosted in a dockerd process in a Windows Service Fabric Cluster.
-Feel free to modify and submit a pull request if you get this working with changes (and fixes to the design/impl).
+The purpose of this is to show how you could design and implement a FabricObserver plugin to monitor machine resource use for containers that are hosted in a dockerd process in a Windows Service Fabric Cluster.
+Feel free to modify and submit a pull request if you find bugs or determine something is wrong with the design/impl.

 ### FabricObserver Plugin Model